mykle1/MMM-AfterShip/README.md

 ## Newest features
 - autoHide implemented
 - compactness option of -1 added for auto-adjusting display depending on number of parcels shown.
+- possibility to translate the info texts.

 ## Known issues
-- autoHide does not work yet.
 - Aftership does a good job in collecting  information from the courier but is not perfect.
 Use the mirror presentation as a hint.